huggingface/hub-docs/docs/hub/security-third-party-scanner-protect-ai.md

 Interested in joining our security partnership / providing scanning information on the Hub?
 Please get in touch with us over at security@huggingface.co.*
 </Tip>

-[Protect AI](https://protectai.com/)'s [Guardian](https://protectai.com/guardian) catches both pickle and Keras exploits.
+[Protect AI](https://protectai.com/)'s [Guardian](https://protectai.com/guardian) catches pickle, Keras, and other exploits as detailed on their [Knowledge Base page](https://protectai.com/insights/knowledge-base/).
 Guardian also benefits from reports sent in by their community of bounty [Huntr](https://huntr.com/)s.

 <!-- insert image of report -->